-After graduation Haley relocated to Boulder, Colorado where she began to further develop her Project based Contemporary company, Andrews Movement.
-Since then, her choreography has been presented at BandChicago Dance Festival at Hubbard Street Dance (2019), Versatility Dance Fest Colorado & California (2019), in Salve Regina University Company Concerts (2019, 2021), and most recently at Mash Up Dance’s International Women’s Day Festival in California (2022).
-Throughout her time in CO, Haley danced with T2 Dance Company, a Contemporary company based out of Boulder, CO.
-She spent 2019 and part of the 2020 season performing, choreographing, and touring with them.
+Haley relocated to Boulder, CO in 2018 where she began to construct her Project based Contemporary company, Andrews Movement.
+Since, she has showcased her choreography at BandChicago Dance Festival - Hubbard Street Dance (2019), Versatility Dance Fest - Colorado & California (2019), Mash Up Dance’s International Women’s Day Festival - California (2022), and Festival Ballet Providence - RI Women’s Choreography Project (2022).
+Amid Haley touring her own work, she danced for T2 Dance based out of Denver, CO.
+She has had the pleasure of performing live works by Emily Schoen Branch, Jon Lehrer, Jackie Nowicki, Spencer Gavin Herin, and Mike Esperanza.

-Currently, Haley resides back in New England and works at Salve Regina University as an Adjunct Professor of Contemporary Dance.
-You can also find her instructing various Adult Drop-In style Contemporary classes around the greater Boston area.
-Whilst instructing, Haley continues to build repertoire for Andrews Movement with goals to premiere new work nationwide throughout the 2022 season.
+Whilst dancing and instructing, she continues to build repertoire for Andrews Movement, and is actively showcasing work throughout the 2023 season.
 Haley Andrews is a passionate arts advocate who works to instill social and equitable change in the world, and her own community through her art.

 This is Haley's second time choreographing for RIWCP.